rajdeepbaru/525a1/cs609-autumn2024_25-/lab04-OpenFlow/README.md

 ##  Preparing the environment

 1. Clone the GitHub repository: https://github.com/rajdeepbaru/525a1.git
-2. Change your present working directory to lab04-OpenFlow/, as shown in the picture.
+2. Change your _present working directory_ to _lab04-OpenFlow/_, using the following code snippet:

 ```shell
 cd 525a1/cs609-autumn2024_25-/lab04-OpenFlow/